hatchyj/backpaindoctor-1/src/content/about/index.md

 ## about us
 about_us:
-  subtitle: WHO WE ARE
+  subtitle: About
-  title: Hello, We’re Andromeda Here For Your Help
+  title: Hello, I'm Dr Joshua Hatch, your local back pain doctor
-  description: Your online Health & Fitness companion that offers free assistance on its Facebook Group and provides quality paid guided personal training packages by and through website.
-We are the first ever, online manifesto in Bangladesh to make place you will select when you think of getting fit
+  description: Dr Joshua Hatch is a GP and Musculoskeletal Medicine practitioner in Brisbane, Australia.
+With his wealth of experience, he provides an array of effective techniques to address musculoskeletal pain, enabling you to attain lasting relief.
-  image: /images/about/01.jpg
+  image: /images/about/dr_joshua_hatch_back_pain_doctor.webp

 ## our works
 works: